boxed/mutation-testing-workshop/README.md

 mutmut run
 ```

-Now write tests and rerun mutmut until you have no surviving mutants!
+Now write tests in `tests/test_scientist.py` and rerun mutmut until you have no surviving mutants!

 Commands: